PollyHannah/Phylogenomic-study/README.md

 bash script_two_collect_proteome_files.sh
 ```

-### Run Orthofinder
+### Run OrthoFinder

+OrthoFinder is a program which identifies orthogroups containing a set of orthologs (genes) from various genomes.
+For the purpose of this analysis, orthogroups which contain an orthologs from every Megalocytivirus genome are considered core megalocytivirus genes, and orthogroups containing an ortholog from every genome across the Iridoviridae family are considered Iridoviridae core genes.

-Orthofinder is a program which identifies orthogroups and orthologs between genomes.
-It also infers rooted gene trees for all orthogroups and a rooted species tree for the species included in the analysis.
+OrthoFinder also infers rooted gene trees for all orthogroups and a rooted species tree for the species included in the analysis.
+For this analysis, we're only interested in the Orthogroups, Orthologues and gene trees produced.

 Open 'script_three_orthofinder.sh' and nominate values for options -t (-t number_of_threads) and -a (-a number_of_orthofinder_threads).
 These options control the parallelisation of OrthoFinder to decrease the runtime.
 For -t, choose the  number of cores on your computer.
 For -a, put 1/4 of the value of -t.